StuartNZ/Phaser_Game_Template/README.md

 A simple game template for use with Phaser games

-It is recommened you are familiar with Phaser before using.
+It is recommended you are familiar with Phaser before using.